 - Carbs and protein!
 You can supplement their feed with a growth or layer ration, or with Flock Raiser.
 These feeds have more protein and fat than layer ration.
 Do not switch laying hens completely away from layer ration, unless you are also providing oyster shell supplement for calcium.

 - Scratch and cracked corn are also a good supplement.
 These are cheap, and provide a big caloric punch.
 They are like candy, basically.
 Throw your chickens a big handful of candy a few times a day, and they should put weight on quickly!

-- Be sure that your chickens always have feed available during their waking hours.
-They should always have access to a feeder which is full.
-Some people make the mistake of only feeding their chickens once or twice a day.
-Chickens need to “graze” at their feeder all day long.
+- Easy access.
+Be sure that your chickens always have feed available during their waking hours.
+They should always have access to a full feeder.
+Some people make the mistake of only feeding their chickens once or twice a day, but chickens need to “graze” at their feeder all day long.

 How to Take Weight Off of a Fat, Overweight Chicken